otfried/ipe-tools/ipepython/readme.md

 Have a look at `test.py` for an example.

-**Tables:** Many functions return Lua tables.
+**Tables:** Several methods in the module return *Lua tables*.
+These are similar to Python dictionaries, but are a distinct type.

 For instance,

 ```
 props = doc.properties(doc)
 ```

 will set `props` to be a table with keys such as `author`, `title`, `created`, etc.  You can access the elements of a table using attribute syntax: `props.title`, using dictionary syntax:
 `props['title']`, and you can iterate over its keys in a `for` loop:

 ```
 for k in props:
   print(k, props[k])